Volunteer with Us

 - Interview with a staff member.

-- There will be an interview by the NPO either before or after orientation.
+- There may be an interview by the NPO either before or after orientation.

 - There is a drug policy.
-If you have tried drugs (e.g. marijuana) in the past two years you may be either deferred or not accepted.
+If you have tried illegal drugs you may be either deferred or not accepted.
 Many factors will be utilized including the number of times used, what happened, and the age of the volunteer applicant.

 - When you receive the Criminal Record Check back, you will need to bring it to the office for the next step.